bucsbb

 When he’s not running well (according to Coach), he has too many other interests, like girls….chemistry….girls….physics….girls….calculus..girls…..just can’t concentrate….won’t do his weight-training….can’t dedicate…..or is just a bag of injuries.

-When he’s running well, (according to Coach), he is one of the hardest-working, most coachable athletes in school…..is totally dedicated…..will undoubtedly be a state champion….and is just a “physically tough” kid.
+When he's running well, (according to his Coach), he is one of the hardest working, most coachable athletes in school....is totally dedicated...will undoubtedly be a state champion and is just a "physically tough" kid.

 To the opponents’ public relations man, he is sure to be a national leader as junior…. run a 1:55, 4:16, 9:21 triple in the spring….and is probably the best distance runner in the history of the conference.
 He is Nick Rose, Steve Prefontane, and Mike Boit wrapped up in one.